 Presenting ‘2020 — The Movie’

-The ‘movie’ above shows total returns (including dividends) made by investors since January 2020.
+The ‘movie’ below shows total returns (including dividends) made by investors since January 2020.
 The S&P 500 chart on top shows a rolling 3 month time-slice and the scatter plot below shows the returns/volatility of the Equities + Equity Fund components of investor portfolios during that same period.

 The ‘opening scene’ of the movie is as expected.
 We had seen a sharp Covid related fall during Feb-Mar and every investor got caught on the wrong foot (average return of -27.5%). …